CodenWizFreak/PRODIGY_AD_01/README.md

 # PRODIGY_AD_01

 Welcome to **PRODIGY_AD_01**, a simple yet effective calculator application!
 This app provides essential arithmetic functionalities and includes a convenient day/night mode toggle to enhance user experience across different lighting conditions.
+This is a project I created while interning at Prodigy Infotech for Android Development.

 ## Features